-The New Mexico Lobos and the Minnesota Golden Gophers had a good season for 2025, but were not good enough to make it to the College Football Playoffs.
-However, they did make it to the Rate Bowl at the Chase Field in Phoenix this Friday.
-This will be the first time either team has taken on the other, so this matchup should be quite interesting.
+The New Mexico Lobos and the Minnesota Golden Gophers did not do enough to make it to the College Football Playoff.
+However, they did secure a bowl game and will compete in the Rate Bowl at Chase Field in Phoenix on Friday.
+This will be the first meeting between the two teams, so this matchup should be quite interesting.

-Golden Gophers head coach PJ Fleck is still undefeated at Bowl games since taking over at Minnesota, but New Mexico will be coming in with a much better record at 9-3.
-The Golden Gophers finished the season at 7-5, and many are wondering if the Lobos could stop Fleck’s Bowl-winning streak at Phoenix, which is nearer to New Mexico, so expect more Lobos supporters to be there.
+Golden Gophers head coach PJ Fleck is still undefeated in bowl games since taking over at Minnesota, but New Mexico will come in with a much better record at 9-3.
+The Golden Gophers finished the season at 7-5, and many are wondering if the Lobos could stop Fleck’s Bowl-winning streak in Phoenix.

 Rate Bowl: New Mexico vs. Minnesota Opt-Outs And Injury Report